andresoviedo/google-drive-ftp-adapter/README.md

 - Once the application is started, a Google authorization dialog in your Internet browser will ask you to allow google drive ftp application to acces your files.
 Click "OK".

-- Now you can use ftp://user:user@localhost:1821/ from your application to to connect to your google drive.

 Test it!
 ========

+- Open ftp://user:user@localhost:1821/ in your browser to connect to your google drive.

-Open terminal and type "ftp localhost 1821": Type "user" as the username and "user" as password.
+- Or open terminal and type "ftp localhost 1821": Type "user" as the username and "user" as password.
 Once in FTP, type "dir" to see your drive files.
 Example:

     $ ftp localhost 1821